Saief1999/utility-scripts/README.md

 - `neovim` : The future of vim!
   - Better copying/pasting mechanism
   - Cursor changes when in Insert mode, making changes easier

+- `kitty` : a GPU based terminal emulator
+  - Can show images
+  - Supports emojis out of the box
+  - Much faster then the default `xfce4-terminal`

 ### GUI